Fermion localization in higher curvature spacetime: Fermion localization in Gauss-Bonnet dilaton gravity

 Fig.~(\ref{x1}-\ref{x6}) describe the localization profiles of the fermion wave function inside the bulk.
 They clearly depict that for both massive as well as massless fermions, the left handed mode is localized on the brane while the right handed fermions are localized inside the bulk.
-Additionally, from the prescribed analysis we can observe that the gradual increment in the dilaton coupling $c_{1}$ for a fixed value of Gauss Bonnet parameter ${\bf L}$ within the window $10^{-3}<{\bf L}<10^{-7}$ will shift the peak position of the right handed fermionic wavefunction towards left side of the visible brane towards the bulk.
+Additionally, from the prescribed analysis we can observe that the gradual increment in the dilaton coupling $c_{1}$ for a fixed value of Gauss Bonnet parameter ${\bf L}$ within the window~\footnote{Here we choose this specific window for the GB parameter ${\bf L}$ to confront with other bounds on ${\bf L}$ obtained from various astrophysical observations and collider search, which we have mentioned later in Table~(\ref{tab1xz}).
+Also there is another motivation for choosing the small values of the GB parameter ${\bf L}$ for our present setup is to justify the validity of the perturbation theory in the weak coupling regime of the gravity sector. }: \be 10^{-3}<{\bf L}<10^{-7},\ee will shift the peak position of the right handed fermionic wave function towards left side of the visible brane towards the bulk.
 In such a situation the hight of the right fermionic mode increases, amount of localization increases and the localization position of the left fermionic mode slightly shift from the visible brane towards the bulk.
+Here it is clear from the Fig.~(\ref{x1}-\ref{x6}), the mass of the different generation fermions increases from MeV to TeV, the wave function gets more and more sharply peaked towards the visible brane, implying more localization.
 We also observe that the the effective 4D mass $m$ term decreases as the peak position of the left handed fermionic mode shifts towards visible brane.
-The overlap wavefunction of the left and right handed mode on the visible brane determines the effective mass of the fermion on the 3 brane.
-The effective 4D mass can be computed from the overlap integral as: \begin{widetext} \be \ee \end{widetext} where the 4D effective mass $m_{L,R}$ is given by: \be \ee Further substituting Eq~(\ref{sol}) in Eq~(\ref{d2}) the effective mass $m=m_{L,R}$ can be recast as: \begin{widetext} \be \ee \end{widetext} where we fix $k_{RS}r_{c}=12$, which is necessary condition to resolve the gauge hierarchy or naturalness problem.
+Additionally it is important to note that left handed mode always touches the visible brane at $y=\pi$ with a finite hight of the wave function for the different values of the effective 4D mass $m$ lying within {\rm MeV} to {\rm TeV} window.